-The goal of a pre-purchase exam is to provide our client with as much information as possible about the physical condition of a horse at a fixed point in time.
+The goal of a pre-purchase exam is to provide our client with as much information as possible about the physical condition of a horse at that fixed point in time.
 The information gathered cannot predict future medical problems, but a pre-purchase exam can find potential problems that may go unnoticed just by riding a horse for a trial period.

 Our pre-purchase examinations consist of a systematic evaluation of a horse’s physical condition.
 More than 110 areas of the horse are examined and documented in our pre-purchase examinations.